Meso-scale size effects of material heterogeneities on crack propagation in brittle solids: Perspectives from phase-field simulations: Introduction to our crack tip tracking algorithm

-From the list $[(x_1,y_1), (x_2, y_2), ..., (x_n,y_n) ]$, the algorithm moves to isolate points on the iso-curve that are near the approximate location of the tip.
+From the list $[(x_1,y_1), (x_2, y_2), ... , (x_n,y_n) ]$, the algorithm moves to isolate points on the iso-curve that are near the approximate location of the tip.
 This step is necessary because the end goal is to obtain the tip location using symmetries in the curvature of the iso-curve.
-However, this method can easily misidentify the tip in particularly straight cracks (which have a uniform curvature of zero along the sides) or cracks with even curvature throughout.
+However, in particularly straight cracks (which have a uniform curvature of zero along the sides), or cracks with even curvature throughout, this method can easily misidentify the tip.
 Thus, points of $\phi = \phi_\text{c}$ near the crack tip are first found and isolated.
-This is done by finding the closest vector between two points within some user-defined anti-parallel threshold.
+This is done by finding the closest vector between two points that are within some user-defined threshold of being anti-parallel.
 Specifically, let $\mathbf{x}_1 = (x_i, y_i)$, $\mathbf{x}_2 = (x_j, y_j)$ be two points on the iso-curve where $i < j $.
 We wish to find the combination of $(i, j)$ such that the quantity $j-i$ is as small as possible, and that $\frac{\mathbf{x}_1 \cdot \mathbf{x}_2}{|\mathbf{x}_1||\mathbf{x}_2|} \approx -1$.
 In practice, we simply stop the algorithm when $\frac{\mathbf{x}_1 \cdot \mathbf{x}_2}{|\mathbf{x}_1||\mathbf{x}_2|}$ is within some range centered at $-1$.
-Following this step, an approximate envelope consisting of the tip can be identified by a new list containing a reduced number of points $[(x_i,y_i), (x_{i+1}, y_{i+1}), ..., (x_{j-1},y_{j-1}), (x_j,y_j) ]$.
-From this new list, the points are resampled with a greater density using linear interpolation and a Gaussian smoothing process (to remove discontinuities in the curvature).
-Denoting the resampled curve to be $[(x_1^R, y_1^R),..., (x_{n_R}^R, y_{n_R}^R)]$, where $n_R$ is the total number of points created in the resampling process.
+Following this step, an approximate envelope consisting of the tip can be identified by a new list containing a reduced number of points $[(x_i,y_i), (x_{i+1}, y_{i+1}), ... , (x_{j-1},y_{j-1}), (x_j,y_j) ]$.
+From this new list the points are resampled with a greater density using linear interpolation and a Gaussian smoothing process (to remove discontinuities in the curvature).
+Denoting the resampled curve to be $[(x_1^R, y_1^R) ,..., (x_{n_R}^R, y_{n_R}^R)]$, where $n_R$ is the total number of points created in the resampling process.
 Then, a simple curvature calculation is performed on this curve using numerical differentiation.
 More specifically, since the points of the iso-curve are in an ordered list, the curvature $\kappa$ at any point $i$ can be found by

 which is essentially the numerical formulation of the curvature of a pair of parameterized functions in Cartesian coordinates: